 Neutral is hard to find with a dragging clutch because the clutch is partially grabbing and starting to spin the gears.
 You may have to shut the engine off to get the transmission into neutral if you can’t get the clutch to fully disengage.

-What Are The Most Common Causes of Clutch Drag?
+What Are The Most Common Causes For Grabbing Clutch?

-The most common reasons why your dirt bike clutch might be dragging are an incorrectly adjusted clutch cable, warped clutch plates, a grooved clutch basket, or sticking clutch plates.
+The most common reasons why your dirt bike or pit bike clutch isn’t fully disengaging are: an incorrectly adjusted clutch cable, warped clutch plates, a grooved clutch basket, or sticking clutch plates.

 Is Your Clutch Properly Adjusted?